Maurisa Li-A-Ping, M.S.Ed., M.F.A

 My passion and commitment to poetry opened doors.
 It led to a fully-funded scholarship at St. John’s University, where I became curious about how identity, belonging, and community shape who students become.
 This curiosity inspired me to further my education in Higher Education Student Affairs at Indiana University.
 At IU, I explored how poetry and creative practices deepen belonging and develop critical consciousness.

-As I worked with educators in higher education and organizational leaders in the non-profit sector, I noticed that best practices for organizational success often overlooked creative and somatic wisdom.
+As I worked with educators in higher education and organizational leaders in the non-profit sector, I noticed that best practices for organizational success often overlooked embodied wisdom.
 In organizations' problem-solving, they were relying exclusively on metrics and frameworks, while ignoring how the work felt in their bodies, and it showed.
-Learning Praxis Consulting emerged from this realization.
-We bridge organizational data with somatic practices to help team members lead from a place of presence versus burnout.
+Li-A-Ping Consulting emerged from this realization.
+We bridge organizational development with embodied practices to help organizations build people-centered cultures where individuals can work sustainably and live full lives.

 That question shaped my creative work and led to the creation of Tulips in the Garden: A Black Queer Supper Club.
 We are a soft landing space for Black Queer millennials in Durham, North Carolina.
 We queer Sunday dinner, celebrate Black Queer joy, and engage in place-based solidarity.

-When I’m not writing, facilitating retreats, or stewarding community, you’ll find me on a trail walk, painting my nails pink, or teaching yoga.
+When I’m not writing, partnering with organizations, or stewarding community, you’ll find me on a trail walk, painting my nails pink, or teaching yoga.